Seeds of Hope 2025: Young People Planting Peace and Sustainability Around the World

 The Steve Sinnott Foundation is proud to celebrate the inspirational winners of the 2025 Seeds of Hope for a Better Future competition, a global initiative supported by UNESCO that brings together creativity, community, and a shared commitment to peace and sustainability.

 The results have been extraordinary.
-Schools in France, the UK, Gambia, Haiti, and Kenya have been recognised for their outstanding contributions, with projects ranging from community gardens and sculptures to dance performances and illustrated stories.
+Schools in France, the UK, The Gambia, Haiti, and Kenya have been recognised for their outstanding contributions, with projects ranging from community gardens and sculptures to dance performances and illustrated stories.
 Each winner has shown how young voices and imagination can nurture peace and sustainability in ways that inspire us all.

 Highlights from the Winners